-Oldham's 3 Year plan was finalised in 2022.
-It recognises the statutory duties of the CSP, the Greater Manchester Mayoral priorities, as contained within the Greater Manchester Police and Crime Plan and the local priorities for the residents of Oldham.
+The 3 Year Plan on a Page was finalised in 2022.
+It recognises the statutory duties of the CSP, the Greater Manchester Mayoral priorities, as contained within the Greater Manchester Police and Crime Plan, and the local priorities for the residents of Oldham.
 A public facing version of the plan is being developed in 2023.
 Each thematic area has its own delivery plan, with a nominated lead officer to drive the partnership work.